Gods and Goddesses

 How does the concept of Phaenon apply today?

-While not widely worshipped today, Phaenon represents humanity's timeless fascination with the skies.
+While not widely worshiped today, Phaenon represents humanity's timeless fascination with the skies.
 Modern astronomy and space exploration continue this tradition of seeking knowledge about celestial bodies, much like the ancient Greeks did.

 Is Phaenon related to other Greek gods?